SQUIRREL SKINNING 101

 Our local squirrel population has rapidly diminished due the increased

-Fox and Birds of Prey and cutting of the hardwoods being replaced with
+Fox and Birds of Prey.
+Also, the cutting of the hardwoods being replaced with

 about with the help of my turkey gun harvested three of the four.